moq-wg/moq-transport/draft-lcurley-warp.md

 As mentioned in the motivation ({{motivation}}) section, TCP introduces head-of-line blocking and will result in a worse experience.
 It is RECOMMENDED to use WebTransport over HTTP/3.

-The application SHOULD use the CONNECT request for authentication and negotiation.
+The application SHOULD use the CONNECT request for authentication.
 For example, including a authentication token and some identifier in the path.
-The application MAY use QUIC streams for more complicated behavior.

 ## Streams
 Warp endpoints communicate over unidirectional QUIC streams.